-- X Qualify for employment in the electromechanical field as technicians. - × Service/repair electro-mechanical systems and assist engineers with the design of electromechanical systems by applying knowledge of electrical, electronics, mechanical, control systems and hydraulic/pneumatic concepts. - Apply basic operations management practices and principles in an advanced manufacturing environment. - Control computer-driven devices through programming in the C language.
+- × Qualify for employment in the electromechanical field as technicians. - ^x Service/repair electro-mechanical systems and assist engineers with the design of electromechanical systems by applying knowledge of electrical, electronics, mechanical, control systems and hydraulic/pneumatic concepts. - Apply basic operations management practices and principles in an advanced manufacturing environment. - × Control computer-driven devices through programming in the C language.

 MTH 65 completed with a grade of "B" or better.
-WR 115, RD 115.
+WR 115 or IRW 115 or equivalent placement.